Chart Color Schemes

 Old Beach - Otago is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Old Beach - Otago, as per the latest Census evaluation, 91.6% of dwellings were houses while 8.4% consisted of other types such as semi-detached homes and apartments.
-This is similar to Hobart metro's dwelling structure which had 89.1% houses and 10.9% other dwellings.
-Home ownership in Old Beach - Otago was at 37.7%, with mortgaged properties making up 51.0% and rented dwellings accounting for 11.3%.
-The median monthly mortgage repayment in the area was $1,517, higher than Hobart metro's average of $1,400.
-The median weekly rent figure in Old Beach - Otago was recorded at $400, compared to Hobart metro's $280.
-Nationally, Old Beach - Otago's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Old Beach - Otago's dwelling structure, as per the latest Census, consisted of 91.6% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Hobart metro's 91.6% houses and 8.4% other dwellings.
+Home ownership in Old Beach - Otago stood at 37.7%, with mortgaged properties at 51.0% and rented ones at 11.3%.
+The median monthly mortgage repayment was $1,517, higher than Hobart metro's average of $1,400.
+Median weekly rent in Old Beach - Otago was $400, compared to Hobart metro's $280.
+Nationally, Old Beach - Otago's mortgage repayments were lower at $1,517 versus the Australian average of $1,863, while rents were higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing